eddiedunnteaching/cit225/SystemAdministration.md

 nano /etc/ansible/hosts
 ```

+To save files in nano.
+You will use CTRL-O and then it will ask you the filename.
+If you started `nano` with the file name as above you can simply hit ENTER to save the file with that name.
+Use CTRL-X to exit.

+You can just hit CTRL-X and it will ask you if you want to save the file as well.
+Either way will get you there.

-Once you have that going let's run our first ansible command to see if our inventory is working.
+Once you have that file created with the IP address let's run our first ansible command to see if our inventory is working.

 ```bash
 ansible all --list-hosts